Before you know it, you’re reacting to something.

 It can help you feel better.

-Here’s the framework for THE MODEL.
+Here’s the framework for The Life Coach School’s MODEL.

 When you think a thought, you feel a feeling.